mrlibw/ManiGAN/README.md

 - [DCM for bird](https://drive.google.com/file/d/1Wgu402wLWXEmZRIsq_NV22WvzYQZCMX5/view?usp=sharing).
 Download and save it to `models/`

+- To verify the IS value on the bird dataset, please use [this link](https://drive.google.com/file/d/16xenlYXs5qGBc4Sfa0qR3fAFGZ0ivt4B/view?usp=sharing).
+Download and save it to `models/`

 - [DCM for coco](https://drive.google.com/file/d/1Fjx71tWt8Ec0dvqtTeGj0kS5J46GwtZA/view?usp=sharing).
 Download and save it to `models/`

 ### Testing